 Peter Bell: And the geology is favorable, too.
 The vein is all oxidized – there's no transitional or sulphide domains within the vein.

-Mark Gorman: It doesn't look like anything that's refractory.
+Mark Gorman: It doesn't look like anything that's refractory or nasty.
 It may sound unusual, but it is also a very fine crush.
 There has been a lot of effort go into optimizing the production here and it will be interesting to see what happens.

 Peter Bell: And if you’re concerned about the future, then you can look more closely at the past.
 Did they run Merrill-Crowe on that Phase 1 pilot?